-S No Details of the contract Nature of Work Contract value (₹ in lakhs) Completed/ Ongoing 1 Fabricating & Supply of Steel Material to be fabricated as per the RDSO approved drawing with zero quality defect, Blasting, Metalizing & Painting, fixing of Stud and dispatching the material to site.
-816.67 Completed 2.
-Supply of Steel Girders Material to be fabricated as per the RDSO approved drawing with zero quality defect, Blasting, Metalizing & Painting, fixing of Stud and dispatching the material to site.
-772.51 Ongoing
+Sr. No. Details of the contract Nature of Work Contract value (₹ in lakhs) Completed/ Ongoing 1 Fabricating & Supply of Material to be fabricated as per the RDSO approved drawing with zero quality defect, Blasting, Metalizing & Painting, fixing of Stud and dispatching the material to site.
+Nil Completed 2.
+Steel Girders Material to be fabricated as per the RDSO approved drawing with zero quality defect, Blasting, Metalizing & Painting, fixing of Stud and dispatching the material to site.
+495.00 Ongoing